William Lowell Putnam Mathematical Competition: Putnam Fellows

 Since the first competition, the top five (or six, in case of a tie) scorers in the competition have been named Putnam Fellows.
 Within the top five, Putnam Fellows are not ranked.
 Students are not allowed to participate in the Putnam Competition more than four times.
 For example, if a high school senior chooses to officially participate, he/she effectively chooses to forfeit one of his/her years of eligibility in college (see Gabriel Carroll).
 This makes it even more of a remarkable feat to become a Putnam Fellow four times.
-In the history of the Competition, only eight students have been Putnam Fellows four times, with twenty-three others winning the award three times.
+In the history of the Competition, only eight students have been Putnam Fellows four times, with twenty-five others winning the award three times.
 The following table lists these students:

 The following table lists all Putnam fellows from 1938 to present, with the years they placed in the top five.
 Ioana Dumitriu was the first woman to become a Putnam Fellow, in 1996.